Xavier Smith

 Xavier Smith Bio

 Xavier Smith is an American professional football wide receiver and return specialist for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Florida A&M Rattlers and was signed by the Rams as an undrafted free agent in 2023.
-Smith’s journey from a small-town athlete to a professional player highlights his determination and resilience in the face of challenges.
+Born on September 21, 1997, in Haines City, Florida, he rose from an overlooked high school prospect to a reliable playmaker at the HBCU level before reaching the NFL.
+He played college football for the Florida A&M Rattlers and joined the Rams as an undrafted free agent in 2023, carving out a role as a return specialist while competing for playing time at wide receiver.

 Early Life and Background

 Xavier Smith was born on September 21, 1997, in Haines City, Florida.
-He attended Ridge Community High School before transferring to Haines City High School, where he played as a running back.
-Despite his talent, Smith faced challenges due to his smaller stature, standing at 5 feet 9 inches and weighing 175 pounds.
-After high school, he struggled to gain interest from college football programs, leading him to initially quit the sport and work at Amazon in 2016.
+He grew up in central Florida and attended Ridge Community High School before transferring to Haines City High School, where he lined up at running back.
+Standing 5 feet 9 inches tall, he was considered small for his position, and his high school statistics did not attract major college attention.

 Path to American Football